Deftly/notes/Linux/How_Linux_Works-Brian_Ward/2_basic_commands_and_directory_hierarchy.md

 The `echo` command very useful for finding expressions of shell globs(wildcards such as `*`) and variables(such as `$HOME`) which we will see later in this section.

 ## 2.4 Navigating Directories
+The Unix directory hierarchy starts at */* and is called the *root directory*.
+The directory separator is the slash(/).
+There are several standard subdirectories in the root directory like */usr* which we'll cover in [section 2.19](#2.19-linux-directory-hierarchy-essentials)

 ### 2.4.1 cd